shubnagar/capstone-project/README.md

 npm build - production build

-For Context Api -
+For Optimized Context Api -

-Two methods that are used are inspired by the docs written by Kent C Dodds
+Two methods that are used, are inspired by the docs written by Kent C Dodds

 1 - https://kentcdodds.com/blog/how-to-optimize-your-context-value